Spinning Wheel (Asheville, North Carolina)

 Spinning Wheel is a historic commercial building located at Asheville, Buncombe County, North Carolina.
 It was built in 1939, and is a one-story, "T" -shaped commercial building with three primary components.
-It consists of the side-gabled, single-pen log dwelling; a small frame hyphen called the "dog-trot"; and a frame "loom room".
+It consists of the side-gabled, single-pen log dwelling; a small frame hyphen called the dogtrot; and a frame "loom room".
 A cement block extension was added in 1945.
 The building was restored in 1998.
 The Spinning Wheel operated from 1939 to 1948 and provided education, employment, socialization, and a craft market for the traditional weaving women from the mountains around Asheville.

 It was listed on the National Register of Historic Places in 1999.